freeCodeCamp/freeCodeCamp/guide/english/developer-ethics/the-programmers-oath/index.md

 ### Promise 8
 > 8. I will produce estimates that are honest both in magnitude and precision.
 I will not make promises without certainty.

 One of the biggest problems programmers have, is that they make estimates that are considered to be promises.
 When you make an estimate, you need to make it very clear that it's a guess, and not a very good guess.
-I would make sure that when you do estimates, you make them in three numbers: best case, worst case, and nominal case.
+You should make sure that when you do estimates, you make them in three numbers: best case, worst case, and nominal case.
 Make sure that everybody knows that the worse case could happen.

 Don't make promises that you aren't certain that you can complete.
-If you make a promise, you have to keep it.
+If you make a promise, you must keep it.

-When someone says to you "I need this done by Tuesday," and your not sure if you can get it done by Tuesday, then you don't promise.
-You say "<b>no</b>, I'm not sure I can get this done by Tuesday."
-Watch out very carefully, because someone might say for you to <b>try</b>, and your answer to that would be, "I am already trying."
+When someone says to you "I need this done by Tuesday," and you are not sure if you can get it done by Tuesday, then don't promise.
+You say "<b>No</b>, I'm not sure I can get this done by Tuesday."
+Watch out very carefully, because someone might say to you to <b>try</b>, and your answer to that would be, "I am already trying."
 You are already trying your hardest, so never let anyone convince you to try harder.

 ### Promise 9
 > 9. I will never stop learning and improving my craft.

 This doesn't need much explanation.
-You should always try to learn new languages, new frameworks, new techniques, new disiplines, new processes.
-You need to apply what you learn then, to constantly impove your craft.
+You should always try to learn new languages, new frameworks, new techniques, new processes.
+You need to apply what you learn to constantly improve your craft.

 ### Promise 10
 >10.
 I will only produce code which conforms to ethics.